xmartlabs/android-snapshot-publisher/README.md

         commitHistoryFormat = '• %s (%an - %ci)'
         maxCommitHistoryLines = 10
         outputFile = null
+        includeMergeCommitsInHistory = true
     }
     // ...
 }
 ```

+> Note: you can test the generated release notes executing the `generateSnapshotReleaseNotes` gradle task.

 - `releaseNotesFormat`: Defines the format of the release notes:
     The possible variables to play with in this case are: